Long distance thru-hikes and pilgrimages are addicting – I know because I caught the bug after I finished the Camino de Santiago in 2012.

 Difficulty

 The multi-day aspect of the hike is also what makes it challenging.
 If you just walk for a day, it’s not that bad.
-But string 5 days in a row of that up and down and you will feel it.
+But string 5 days in a row of that up and down, and you will feel it.

 Lodging

-My lodging on the Kumano Kodo ranged from simple guest houses to fancy ryokan and onsen.
+My lodging in Kumano Kodo ranged from simple guest houses to fancy ryokan and onsen.
 I loved both!
 The Ryokans all were very traditional rooms, sleeping on the floor and had incredible dinners included, while the guest house was much more personable – it was so nice to do both!

 Note that, unlike the Camino de Santiago, you must plan ahead and make reservations for lodging since there is a limited supply in these small, remote villages.